 - Implement the SandyNet Master Plan. - Continue to phase in new technology and implement an improved asset management system to ensure timely replacement and available funding. - Continue to work with other entities to eliminate the digital divide. - Improve partnership with Clackamas County to proactively grown the FTTH network in areas where it makes the most sense (number of customers, ease of construction, future buildable lands).

+2019 2020 2021 2022 2023 2024

+Residential Customers 3980 4129

-2019 2020 2021 2022 2023 2024 Residential Customers n/a n/a n/a n/a 3,980 4,129 Commercial Customers n/a n/a n/a n/a 189 202 Households with SandyNet Service 74% 75% 79% 80% 78% 78%
+Commercial Customers 189 202

+Households with SandyNet Service 74% 75% 79% 80% 78% 78%